molily/molily.de/_posts/2020-11-21-testing-angular.md

 Angular Modules are classes, but most of the time, the class itself is empty.
 The essence lies in the metadata set with `@NgModule({ … })`.

-We could sneak into the metadata and check whether certain Services are provided, third-party Modules are imported, and Components are exported.
+We could sneak into the metadata and check whether certain Services are provided, whether third-party Modules are imported, and whether Components are exported.
 But such a test would simply **mirror the implementation**.
 Code duplication does not give you more confidence, it only increases the cost of change.

 Should we write tests for Modules at all?
 If there is a reference error in the Module, the compilation step (`ng build`) fails before the automated tests scrutinize the build.
 “Failing fast” is good from a software quality perspective.